mohitdmak/dotfiles/vim_learnings.md

     # EG: 2vi" or va" in the same above case elects: "mohit makwana"
     # EG: 2va" in the same above case selects: ""mohit makwana""

+# Change filelocal in buffer (use case: use vimwiki in any md file):
+    :bufdo setlocal filetype=vimwiki

 # Also use substitution more frequently:
     # In 1 line in 1st occurence:                  :s/old/new
     # In 1 line for all occurences:                :s/old/new/g